You want smart political talk without the meltdowns?

 You want to be a part of this extravaganza.

-Because at the end of the day, the Democrats are never gonna play fair, ever.
+A good thing, because at the end of the day, the Democrats are never going to play fair, ever.

-And then the this this will end the era of borking and high-tech lynching, as in the case of Clarence Thomas.
+And then this will end the era of borking and high-tech lynching, as in the case of Clarence Thomas.

-And I don't because Republicans know that Sonia Sotomayor and Elena Kagan and Ruth Bader Ginsburg are radical leftists that are gonna alter the court.
+And I don't, because Republicans know that Sonia Sotomayor and Elena Kagan and Ruth Bader Ginsburg are radical leftists that are going to alter the court.

 And they lost the election.

-And so they they couldn't lay a glove as hard as they did try on Neil Gorsuch.
+And so they couldn't lay a glove as hard as they did try on Neil Gorsuch.

-So now they're gonna move forward with what has never been done.
+So now they're going to move forward with what has never been done.

 And that means Chuck Schumer and company.